Azure/avshub/content/workshop-guide/module-2/module-2-task-13/index.md

 You will perform the instructions below from the On-premises VMware Environment
 {{< /alert >}}

+{{% alert title="(Optional) Confirm HCX Health" color="info" %}}
+You may perform some VMware HCX appliance basic health checks using HCX Central CLI (CCLI) commands before initiating migrations.
+The HCX Manager Central CLI is used for diagnostic information collection and secure connections to the Service Mesh.
+You may refer to these articles for additional information: [Troubleshooting VMware HCX](https://defaultreasoning.com/2023/01/17/troubleshooting-vmware-hcx/) and [Getting started with the HCX CCLI](https://hcx.design/2019/11/08/getting-started-with-the-hcx-central-cli-ccli/).
+{{% /alert %}}

 ## **Migrate a VM using HCX vMotion**

 Now that your Service Mesh has deployed the additional appliances HCX will utilize successfully, you can now migrate VMs from your on-premises environment to AVS.
 In this module, you will migrate a test VM called **Workload-XY-1** that has been pre-created for you in your simulated on-premises environment using HCX vMotion.